Empowering Newcomer MLs: Access to Content Area Classes for Better Language Learning

 They watch.

-And, oh so often, do they try.
+And, oh so often, they try.
 That is, until they realize they are getting nowhere.
+Newcomers don’t have the language to enter the lesson.

-And when students can’t enter learning, they can’t grow in it.
+When students can’t enter learning, they can’t grow in it.
 They fall behind — not because they can’t learn, but because school is happening around them, not with them.

 The truth is this: Level 1 students are capable of much more than one-word answers and pointing.
 They just need the right language at the right moment — and they need it in a way they can actually use.